Learn How School IT Administrators Protect Students and Staff with K-12 Cloud Security

 As mentioned earlier, these cloud security solutions for schools can complement each other to provide layers of protection and visibility.
 When solutions from two or more categories are used together, they serve to provide “backup” so that if one product misses an incident, the other might pick it up.
 Or, when both products detect an incident, it pretty much confirms it’s not a false-positive alert.

 In other cases, one product might detect an incident worthy of an alert and another product provides much more detail to help IT administrators go deeper into what has occurred and resolve the issue more quickly.

 For example, there is a ManagedMethods customer that uses all three categories of K-12 cloud security solutions.
 One of its schools had an incident where its campus safety management solution detected a keyword in a student’s Google email account.
 The IT administrator got a notification email with the student’s name, the file name and the keyword that triggered the alert.

 ManagedMethods quickly revealed who sent the email message, who the internal and external recipients were, what the message subject line said, and what domain the file attachment is in.
-It also provided a full historical analysis—who edited the file in the last three days, who downloaded it, who printed it, who moved it, etc. This kind of detail goes far beyond what a campus safety management solution or a content filtering solution can do, but it’s all complementary.
-It all helps the school do what it wants to do, which is identify a risky situation and all the people involved in order to resolve the issue quickly.
+It also provided a full historical analysis—who edited the file in the last three days, who downloaded it, who printed it, who moved it, etc. This kind of detail goes far beyond what a campus safety management solution or a content filtering solution can do, but it’s all complimentary.
+It all helps the school do what it wants to do, which is to identify a risky situation and all the people involved in order to resolve the issue quickly.